 “I declared Truth amongst them, and directed them to the light of Christ in them; testifying unto them that God was come to teach His people Himself, whether they would hear or forbear.
 I directed the people to their inward Teacher, Christ Jesus, who would turn them from darkness to the light.
 Therefore I exhorted the people to come off all these things, and directed them to the spirit and grace of God in themselves, and to the light of Jesus in their own hearts, that they might come to know Christ, their free Teacher, to bring them salvation, and to open the Scriptures to them. —George Fox’s Journal

-Early Friends referred to this direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and “leadings”.
+Early Friends referred to their direct experiential relationship with God using a variety of different terms: Inward Christ, Inward Light (though not “Inner Light”), The Seed, and “leadings”.

 The word Christ is Greek for “messiah” or savior.
 Early Quakers believed that the living Christ was one with God from the beginning of time and still present in their midst in the present — teaching, healing, transforming, liberating, and leading the Quaker community.
 They made no distinction between their present-time inward relationship with Christ and the historical Jesus.
 Many Friends today use the word Christ to refer to God’s spirit at work in their lives, but do not see this as identical with Jesus.